The Spanish Court of Audit as an associate member of OLACEFS

 The Court of Audit attends OLACEFS annual General Assemblies regularly.
 This is the Organization’s highest authority which sets the overall policy of the Organization and promotes the achievement of its objectives.
 In addition to this, during the General Assembly the main financial (budget approval and setting of members’ contributions, among others), structural and organizational decisions are made.

 Within the framework of the initiatives promoted by OLACEFS, the Court of Audit has taken part in a coordinated audit on Sustainable Development Goals (SDG), which seeks to assess the effectiveness of governments in the process of implementing the Sustainable Development Goal linked to gender equality (SDG5).
 As a result of the participation of the Spanish Court of Audit, this is OLACEFS’s first transcontinental coordinated audit.
-The main conclusions and recommendations resulting from the audit reports of all participating SAIs, including those of the Spanish Court of Audit’s performance audit report on the preparation for the implementation of Sustainable Development Goals with a gender focus (ODS5), will be included in a joint report.
+The main conclusions and recommendations resulting from the audit reports of all participating SAIs, including those of the Spanish Court of Audit’s performance audit report on the preparation for the implementation of Sustainable Development Goals with a gender focus (SDG5), are included in a joint report.

 Relations with other Supreme Audit Institutions